Estere992/Ievads/README.md

+# Ievads
-# Ievads Šis ir izmēģinājuma fails
+Šis ir izmēģinājuma fails
+Šie labojumi ir vekti no tiešsaistes vietnes